jeevanism/baloongame/README.md

-# Simple Baloon Game - HTML + CSS + Javascript
+# Simple Balloon Game - HTML + CSS + Javascript
 ##### Progressive Learning to Frontend Dev
-Popping Baloon is a hyper-casual game that we can learn more about Frontend development.
+Popping Balloon is a hyper-casual game that we can learn more about Frontend development.
 In this repo, I am building a simple game with basic HTML,CSS,JavaScript then progress into a full-featured ReactJs game.
 I will also port it into Vue.Js

 #### [Demo Link](https://jeevanism.com/popupballoon/)